EassunKim/Seiran-Bot/README.md

 ## Planned future features and technologies
 - User specific profiles and responses
     - Using MongoDB to store information for each user that interacts
+- Hosting bot online through Google Cloud or other similar service